sinesy/GitBookLegacy/tensorflow.md

 Unfortunately, it could happen that the model has been trained with “wrong” data, i.e. data which do not lead to an efficient model and it could become hard to “fix” the model with additional data, since it has been ruined by the previous sessions.

-Such a scenario can be prevented through theCopybutton: thanks to this feature it is possible to duplicate the current content of a model and create a sub-version of it, completely independent from the original one.
+Such a scenario can be prevented through the Copy button: thanks to this feature it is possible to duplicate the current content of a model and create a sub-version of it, completely independent from the original one.
 This feature comes in handy to train the model with data which could turn out to be useless, without affecting the original model.

 **
 **

 ### **Prediction in action**

-When pressing the prediction button on the model window, aPredictionwindow is displayed.
+When pressing the prediction button on the model window, a Prediction window is displayed.
 Thanks to this window, it is possible to execute any number of predictions, starting from the model trained previously.

 A prediction can be carried out starting either from a CSV file written externally and uploaded to Platform or from a the SQL query defined previously.